pmem/pmem.github.io/_posts/2016-12-20-libpmemobj-year-in-review.md

-But the biggest challenge with the long-term stability of the system that employs libpmemobj, is the fact that, no matter the algorithm, the program can still make holes in the heap by an unfortunate sequence of allocation and deallocation.
+But the biggest challenge with the long-term stability of the system that employs libpmemobj, is the fact that, no matter the algorithm, the program can still make holes in the heap by an unfortunate sequence of allocations and deallocations.
-To combat this in a slightly less traditional fashion, we've been trying to come up with a heuristic algorithm that predicts the best possible configuration of allocation classes for a given program as well as a length of life of individual objects.
+To combat this, in a slightly less traditional fashion, we've been trying to come up with a heuristic algorithm that predicts the best possible configuration of allocation classes for a given program as well as a length of life of individual objects.
 This would allows us to separate short- and long- lived objects in the